Braswell DUI Lawyer – Braswell DUI Attorney

-If you have been arrested for DUI in Braswell, or anywhere else in Paulding County or Polk County, you only have ten business days from the date of your arrest to file an Administrative License Suspension (ALS) hearing request to save your license from being suspended.
+If you have been arrested for DUI in Braswell, or anywhere else in Paulding County or Polk County, you only have thirty business days from the date of your arrest to file an Administrative License Suspension (ALS) hearing request or request an ignition interlock device to save your license from being suspended.
 You or your Braswell DUI Attorney must pay the $150 filing fee for the request.
 If that is not done, your Georgia driver's license will automatically be suspended.
 If you happened to refuse the State's chemical test of your breath, blood, or urine, your license will be suspended for one year with no opportunity for a restricted permit or early reinstatement.
 Start your defense right away by making the decision to hire a competent DUI specialist by choosing a Braswell DUI Attorney with the Law Office of Richard Lawson.

 Braswell DUI Defense

 Keep in mind that in court, the prosecution has a duty to enforce the DUI laws of the State of Georgia.
 They do not represent you in any way.
 A conviction for DUI can lead to a loss of your Georgia driving privileges, expensive fines, time in jail, and probation.

 When you make the mistake of drinking and driving in Braswell, or anywhere in Georgia, you face getting involved with the law—Georgia DUI law to be exact.
 Georgia DUI law is a series of laws that have become so complex with punishments so strict that even lawyers are confused by it.